 Data Integrity is a critical issue in document governance.
 It increasingly becoming a focus for regulatory inspections globally.
 This course will equip you with knowledge necessary to identify and avoid potential Data Integrity issues before auditors do.

-Data integrity is now a focus for regulatory inspections, with both EU and FDA inspectors increasingly observing violations during GxP inspections.
+Document management and data integrity are a key focus of regulatory inspections, with both EU and FDA inspectors increasingly observing violations during GxP inspections.
 It has become a critical issue in document governance and regulators expect staff working in GxP roles to have been trained in this important area.

 This concise course covers the background to data integrity, why it is important and how its requirements affect both paper-based and computer-based systems.
-The course will include discussion of the recently finalised MHRA data integrity guide which provides guidance on the data integrity expectations that should be considered by organisations involved in any aspect of the GxP pharmaceutical lifecycle (GCP, GMP, GLP and GvP).
+The programme will include discussion of the latest MHRA data integrity guide and EMA TMF guideline that should be considered by organisations involved in any aspect of the GxP pharmaceutical lifecycle (GCP, GMP, GLP and GvP).
 You will gain an understanding of the requirements for ensuring data integrity, review data integrity inspection findings, and get practical advice on defining and implementing an appropriate data governance process for compliance with data integrity requirements.